-The Reunion Project was founded in 2015 by long-term HIV survivors Matt Sharp and Jeff Berry, who recognized that there is an entire group of individuals who had survived the epidemic but in many ways have been left behind by the community that they helped to build.
-The Reunion Project provides a safe space for HIV survivors to come together and honor the fact that even though they have weathered great adversity and tremendous loss, many have come through the experience with a certain degree of resilience.
-They felt these stories deserve to be told, and shared, to help those who may need help in finding their way back out of isolation, depression, or post-traumatic stress that came as a result of surviving the epidemic.
+The Reunion Project was founded in 2015 by long-term survivors of HIV Matt Sharp and Jeff Berry, who recognized that there is an entire group of individuals who had survived the epidemic but in many ways have been left behind by the community that they helped to build.
+The Reunion Project provides a safe space for survivors of HIV to come together and honor the fact that even though they have weathered great adversity and tremendous loss, many have come through the experience with a certain degree of resilience.
+We feel these stories deserve to be told, and shared, to help those who may need help in finding their way back out of isolation, depression, or post-traumatic stress that came as a result of surviving the epidemic.

 The Reunion Project hosts one-day summits around the country.
 The summits consist of a mix of facilitated discussions, panels, and presentations led by key researchers, advocates, and long-term survivors of HIV and AIDS.
-With support from Bristol-Myers Squibb, Gilead, Merck, Walgreens, and TPAN, publisher of Positively Aware magazine.
-The Reunion Project has been to Chicago, Palm Springs, CA, Philadelphia, PA, Ft.
-Lauderdale, FL, Atlanta, and Seattle.
+The Reunion Project receives support from Bristol-Myers Squibb, Gilead, Merck, ViiV and Walgreens, and TPAN, publisher of Positively Aware magazine.
+The Reunion Project has been to Chicago, Palm Springs, Philadelphia, Ft.
+Lauderdale, Atlanta, and Seattle.
 Cities for 2018 include Washington, D.C., Los Angeles, and virtually in New Orleans in July 2020.

 A National Steering Committee leads the group's efforts and includes Sharp (San Francisco) and Berry (Chicago), along with Jeff Taylor, Palm Springs; Gregg Cassin, San Francisco; Chris Bartlett, Philadelphia; Waheedah Shabazz-El, Philadelphia; and Louis Spraggins, Chicago.

 Join us on our closed Facebook group to take part in the conversation, and for posts about upcoming meetings and events.